hpe-dev-incubator/hpe-dev-portal/content/platform/spiffe-and-spire-projects/home.md

 ### Introduction to SPIFFE and SPIRE

+In this lightboard video, Evan Gilman, co-author of O’Reilly’s book Zero Trust Networks and a maintainer for SPIRE, provides an overview of CNCF’s SPIFFE and SPIRE Projects.
+Evan goes into the security issues that SPIFFE/SPIRE solve and how through workload identity attestation.

 <p style="text-align: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-XGKybqTfZo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 ### How to prevent software supply chain attacks using SPIRE and Sigstore

-Learn how HPE is using innovative Open Source project SPIRE (the SPIFFE Runtime Environment) with Sigstore integration, to establish trust between workloads and to secure and prevent complex cyber attacks on the software supply chain and to protect modern infrastructure environments.
-SPIRE is a graduated project of the Cloud Computing Foundation (CNCF).
+In this video, Daniel Feldman, Cloud Security Architect at HPE, shows how HPE is using the innovative Open Source project SPIRE (the SPIFFE Runtime Environment) with Sigstore integration.
+He covers how it is used to establish trust between workloads, secure and prevent complex cyber attacks on the software supply chain, and protect modern infrastructure environments.

 <p style="text-align: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qT09bEmQmLI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 - - -